Skip to content

 proxy.aliases: sonarr

-• Use FQDN aliases like adguard.other.app and sonarr.other.app when you want them to be accessible at other domains
+• Use FQDN aliases like adguard.other.app and sonarr.other.app when you want them accessible under other domains.

 yaml